MarcusHSmith/marcusmth/content/blog/how-to-code-review.md

 - [ ] Array append triggers a `didSet()`
 - [ ] Dequeue all UITableView cells
 - [ ] `viewDidLayoutSubviews()` is called often
+- [ ] Network requests in services or coordinators

 ## Web Development Concepts